Methodology: How Crimson Hexagon Works

 How the Algorithm Works

 To understand how the software recognizes and uses patterns of words to interpret texts, consider a simplified example.
-Imagine the study examining converation regarding the death of Osama bin Laden that utilizes the nine categories listed above.
-As a result of the example stories categorized by a human coder during the training, the CH monitor might recognize that portions of a story with the words “Obama,” “poll” and “increase” near each other are likely about the political ramifications.
-However, a section that includes the words “Obama,” “compound” and “Navy” is likely to be about the details of the raid itself.
+Imagine the study examining coverage regarding the death of Osama bin Laden that utilizes the nine categories listed above.
+As a result of the example tweets categorized by a human coder during the training, the CH monitor might recognize that portions of a tweet with the words “Obama,” “poll” and “increase” near each other are likely about the political ramifications.
+However, a tweet that includes the words “Obama,” “compound” and “Navy” is likely to be about the details of the raid itself.

 Unlike most human coding, CH monitors do not measure each story as a unit, but examine the entire discussion in the aggregate.
 To do that, the algorithm breaks up all relevant texts into subsections.
-Rather than the dividing each post, paragraph, sentence or word, CH treats the “assertion” as the unit of measurement.
+Rather than the dividing each tweet or sentence, CH treats the “assertion” as the unit of measurement.
 Thus, posts are divided up by the computer algorithm.
-If 40% of a post fits into one category, and 60% fits into another, the software will divide the text accordingly.
+If 40% of a story fits into one category, and 60% fits into another, the software will divide the text accordingly.
 Consequently, the results are not expressed in percent of newshole or percent of posts.
 Instead, the results are the percent of assertions out of the entire body of posts identified by the original Boolean search terms.
 We refer to the entire collection of assertions as the “conversation.”

 Testing and Validity

-In addition to validity tests of the platform itself, Pew Research conducted separate examinations of human intercoder reliability to show that the training process for complex concepts is replicable.
-The first test had five researchers each code the same 30 stories which resulted in an agreement of 85%.
+In addition to validity tests of the platform itself, the Center conducted separate examinations of human intercoder reliability to show that the training process for complex concepts is replicable.
+The first test had five researchers each code the same 30 posts which resulted in an agreement of 85%.

 A second test had each of the five researchers build their own separate monitors to see how the results compared.
 This test involved not only testing coder agreement, but also how the algorithm handles various examinations of the same content when different human trainers are working on the same subject.
 The five separate monitors came up with results that were within 85% of each other.